wix-incubator/wix-developers-example-apps/product-of-the-day/guides/05-dashboard-component.md

     ```

-## Add dashboard component to your app in the [Wix Developer Center][wix-dev-center]
+## Add a dashboard component to your app in the Wix Developers Center
--   Go to your app at [Wix Developer Center][wix-dev-center]
+-   Go to your app [Wix Developer Center][wix-dev-center]
--   Look for the components page at the left toolbar and click `Add Component` button, choose `Dashborad Component` similar to the following:
+-   Look for the `Components` page on the left sidebar and click `Add Component`, choose `Dashboard Component`.
+It should look like:

     ![wix development site](../images/add-component.jpg?raw=true)
 -   Set the `Page URL` of the `Dashboard Page` to be:
     ```bash
     https://localhost:3000/
     ```
-    And click save, similar to the following:
+    And click `Save`, It should look like this:

     ![wix development site](../images/dashboard-localhost.jpg?raw=true)